raphyduck/api_docs/source/includes/_websocket.md

 your account.
 You can receive updates on your positions, your balances, your orders and your trades.

-Account info always uses ChanId 0.
+Account info always uses chanId 0.

 <aside class="notice">
 <strong>AUTH request message: authenticate for the private data stream</strong>